manuel-serrano/hop-tutorials/pipo/README.md

 The tutorial is decomposed in three steps.

   1. Implement the basic graphical parts.
-  2. Handle two pads moves.
+  2. Handle the two pads moves.
   3. Add the Ping Pong ball and game management.